AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 9. If the downloads have finished successfully, the program will print `"We got results"`, otherwise it will call `sayBye`.
 10. Somewhere above there and at any point, the program may start the metadata download task after the image task has downloaded.

-This flow of execution is messy.
-Because downloading data from  the network is asynchronous and all its work happens somewhere else.
+This flow of execution is messy, because downloading data from the network is asynchronous and all its work happens somewhere else.
 Anything else may happen on the main thread while the downloads take place.
 Whatever the console prints may have a different output on each run \*\*.
 The downloads spawn from the main thread onto another thread, but the program will continue executing the code in the main thread without any issue.
 This makes it hard to think procedurally, because we rely on the `completionHandler` to let us know when it has finished its work.
-If there are tasks that can be performed in the main thread, but they depend on image and/or its metadata, we have to do all that work in the completion handler (while rerouting the work to the main thread with `DispatchQueue.main.async` whenever relevant).
+If there are tasks that can be performed in the main thread, but they depend on an image and/or its metadata, we have to do all that work in the completion handler (while rerouting the work to the main thread with `DispatchQueue.main.async` whenever relevant).

 In the case of callback-based asynchronous code, control is given back whenever completion handlers are executed.